-When there is a choice software companies may wish to reconsider how they supply their services to the end user in order to maximise the possible benefit from the Patent Box.
+When there is a choice software companies may wish to consider how they supply their services to the end user in order to maximise the possible benefit from the Patent Box.

 What Inventions are Worth Protecting?

 To maximise the corporation tax saving, as much income as possible should be under Head 1 or Head 2.
 A patent for Patent Box purposes will provide the greatest scope for placing income under Head 1 or Head 2 if there is a claim in the patent directed to a computer program (as opposed to just claiming a method, for example).
-This is because this is the only type of claim HMRC seems to recognise as covering the sale of software.
+This is because this is the type of claim HMRC recognises as covering the sale of software.

 On the other hand, if the income does not fall under Heads 1 or 2 (and is not related to transfer of patent ownership or patent litigation), then the only way to get that income into the Patent Box calculation for UK corporation tax saving is by way of claiming a notional royalty.
 In such circumstances patents to relatively minor inventions incorporated in the software will be less valuable for Patent Box purposes as the notional royalty percentage will be much smaller than for patents which protect the overall function of the software or an important function of the software.